klee-contrib/focus-components/doc/CONTRIBUTE_TO_DEV.md

 ### 2. Fork the branch develop

-As we don't want FOCUS developers to commit directly on this branch, you have to fork it.
-You can use this command:
+As we don't want FOCUS developers to commit directly on this branch, you have to fork it and submit Git pull requests.

+To create a new branch, you can use this command:

 ```bash
 git checkout -b fix-panel